Hogarth's Pest Control specializes in all types of industries, residential and commercial.

 - ½ cup of baking soda

 Mix these three items in an open container.
-Never, EVER put them into a container close the lid.
+Never, EVER put them into a container and close the lid.
 The escaping gases could build up enough pressure to explode the container.
 Never store this mixture.
 If you create it, use it.
-This formula is only effective for deodorizing items that have been directly hit with the spray.
+This formula is only useful for deodorizing items that have been directly hit with the spray.
 Such as a dog, the ground, or under a deck.
 It won’t deodorize your room.
 Be careful it may discolor fabrics.
-Use with caution and test it before using on the intend spot
+Use with caution and test it before using on the intended spot